 A decades-old folk tale surrounding a deranged murderer killing those who celebrate Valentine's Day turns out to be true to legend when a group defies the killer's order and people start turning up dead.

 An unknown killer, clad in World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35 year-old double murder by focusing on a group of college kids holding an annual Spring Dance.

-After a horrible boating accident kills her family, Angela, a shy and sullen young girl, moves in with her eccentric aunt Martha, alongside her protective cousin Ricky.
+After a horrible boating accident kills her family, shy, sullen Angela moves in with her eccentric Aunt Martha and protective cousin Ricky.
 One summer, Martha sends the kids to Camp Arawak.
-Soon after their arrival, a series of bizarre and increasingly violent accidents begins to claim the lives of various campers.
+Soon after their arrival, bizarre, increasingly-violent accidents claim the lives of various campers.
 Who is the twisted individual behind these murders?
 The disclosure of the murderer's identity is one of the most shocking climaxes in the history of American cinema.Written by